xapian/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

-It is interesting to me to benchmark ranking algorithms on big databases.
+Information Retrieval is interesting to me as application of statistics.
+This project allows me to broaden horizons with practical examples.
+Also programming practice and communicating with mentors are very important to me.

 **Who will benefit from your project and in what ways?**

 ..
 For example, think about the likely user-base, what they currently have to
 .. do and how your project will improve things for them.

-Project I want to do assumes that there will be tool for evaluating Letor on different datasets and compare its performance, so it useful for users wich want to understand Xapian abilities.
+Project I want to do assumes that there will be tool for evaluating Letor on different datasets and compare its performance.
+If it is completed successfully, there free suite with several ranking algorithms and features will available for users.
+It is useful not only for future developers, but for participants IR contests like TREC.
+Also it is possible to implement automated configuration choose using score classes.

 Project Details
 ---------------

-..
-Please go into plenty of detail in this section.

 **Describe any existing work and concepts on which your project is based.**

 There are several ranking algorithms with pretty same api implemented in Letor.
 So I think manager class should be developed to evaluate ranking and logging results.
-It will better to integrate it with testing classes, because it makes possible to develop suite for perfomance rating, wich will useful not only for ranking, but for all test cases.
+It will better to integrate it with Letor classes.
+Additional task is to improve perftest suite by running it on real data, wich will useful not only for ranking benchmark, but for all test cases.
+More detailed:

+* Implement class for preparing data, i.e. download it and convert to suitable form.
+The most convenient dataset is `FIRE <http://fire.irsi.res.in/fire/static/data>`_ and `TREC <https://trec.nist.gov/data/t2002_filtering.html>`_.
+It is hard to fully generalize this case, so I prefer to implement parser for each dataset:

+	* FIRE queries stored in inappropriate format, they should be transformed to use them in Xapian; It will possible to use English language corpus, because Eglish stemmer exists in Xapian.

+	* TREC dataset has big enough amount of documents, it is possible to combine some of them during pasing to create more complex queries.

+* Implement evaluator.
+According to xapian-letor/tests/api_letor.cc it is no big difference in applying rankers to data, it should just apply algorithms and return scores, so it could be another one class in xapian/letor.
+It would be nice to be able to call it same way as make check.

+* Write suite for combining documents.
+TREC dataset has big corpus of small documents.
+To get more content small documents could be merged.
+Also queries and qrels have to be transformed.
+After that evaluation could be done using Xapian API logic operations for queries.
+Since it is not needed for every Letor run, it should be separate tool, like xapian-letor/bin/xapian-prepare-trainingfile.cc.

+* It is possible to use Wikipedia dumps as data for perftest. `Wikipedia <https://dumps.wikimedia.org/enwiki/latest/>`_ corpus just stores XML file with links to articles and some info, so it each document should be downloaded and indexed individually.
+Also plain text `extractor <https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/corpora/wikicorpus.py>`_ and query fabricator needed.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

-I worked with Xapian test harness, it has BackendManager class wich makes testing databases api easier.
+I worked with Xapian test harness in `#758 <https://trac.xapian.org/ticket/758>`_, it has BackendManager class wich makes testing databases api easier.
 I believe ranking benchmark should be done in similar way.

 **What other approaches have you considered, and why did you reject those in favour of your chosen approach?**

-Another way is to create ranking suite as part of Letor, but it is not clear enough how to develop performance measurement api in this case.
+I have discussed the possibility of using web datasets like INEX, but there are several reasons to store dataset locally:

+* Most of Web-API datasets requires an account creation, which is not suitable for Xapian users.

+* All data should be stored locally at least in parts to be indexed.

 **Please note any uncertainties or aspects which depend on further research or investigation.**

-Databases could be too big to store them on local machine, or too big for memory, which could cause inaccuracies in performance tests, because of reading from disk.
-Also I don't know how different ranking algorithms are, so it could impact timeline.
+Databases indexing time could be big enouth, in connection with this, difficulties may arise during implementation.

+Current state of SVM ranker is not clear, tests from master branch passes with valgrind and no bugs mentioned in pr #278.

+Fixing SVM ranker bugs can take indefinite time.

 **How useful will your results be when not everything works out exactly as planned?**